-Computational Vision

-U. Minn.
-Psy 5036

-Daniel Kersten

-Lecture 20: Surface Material
+Computational Vision U. Minn.
+Psy 5036 Daniel Kersten Lecture 20: Surface Material

 Initialize

-■ Spell check off
+Spell check off

+'''

+In[314]= Off[General::spell1];

+In[315]= SetOptions[ArrayPlot, ColorFunction → "GrayTones",

+DataReversed → True, Frame → False, AspectRatio → Automatic,

+Mesh → False, PixelConstrained → True, ImageSize → Small];

+SetOptions[ListPlot, ImageSize → Small];

+SetOptions[Plot, ImageSize → Small];

+SetOptions[DensityPlot, ImageSize → Small, ColorFunction → GrayLevel];

+nbinfo = NotebookInformation[EvaluationNotebook[]];

+dir = ("FileName" /. nbinfo /.
+FrontEnd'FileName[d_List, nam, ] :> ToFileName[d]);

+'''

 Outline

 Last time

-■ Local measurements
+Local measurements

-Representing motion, Orientation in space-time

-Optic flow, the gradient constraint, aperture problem

-Neural systems solutions to the problem of motion measurement.
+Representing motion, Orientation in space-time Optic flow, the gradient constraint, aperture problem Neural systems solutions to the problem of motion measurement.
 Space-time oriented receptive fields

-■ Global integration
+Global integration

 Sketched a Bayesian formulation--the integrating uncertain local measurements with the right priors can be used to model the perception of direction of plaid and planar motions.

 Today

 Later, we'll pick up on motion again--namely structure from motion in the context of determining layout and computing heading

 Today, surface material:

-Surface properties, color, transparency, etc..

-Reflectance & lightness constancy
+surface properties, color, transparency, etc.. reflectance & lightness constancy transparency, shininess,...
+"Cooperative" computation or "strong fusion".

-Transparency

-Cooperative computation

 Introduction to material perception

 Material & Texture modeling

 General categories of the "stuff" we see: surfaces (opaque and transparent), particle clouds (e.g. smoke, mist,..), liquids, hair, fur,...
 Connection with count vs. mass nouns.

 Reseearch in computer graphics has provided major progress in the characterization of real surfaces, but realism is still a challenge.

-Uses of material perception ■ We can visually sense:
+Uses of material perception

+We can visually sense:

-Dynamic physical properties such as the viscosity of honey, the elasticity of a rubber ball, the stiffness of cloth
+Dynamic physical properties such as the viscosity of honey, the elasticity of a rubber ball, the stiffness of cloth.
+While the perception of these properties is most compelling with motion, the inferences are possible even in static views given sufficient context.

-Optical properties such as transparency of glass, the glossiness of granite, the shininess of a spoon, the refractivity and reflectivity of glass, and degree of pigmentation of a piece of paper
+Optical properties such as transparency of glass, the glossiness of granite, the wetness of pavement, the shininess of a spoon, the refractivity and reflectivity of glass, and degree of pigmentation of a piece of paper

 The last image above illustrates the ambiguity associated with determining degree of pigmentation.
-The paper is uniform white, but it isn't obvious. ■ Knowlege of material attributes are useful for a broad range of functions: Material perception is important for action consequences (or affordances).
+The paper is uniform white, but it isn't obvious.
+Further, humans can make a judgment of brightness, while at the same time inferring the degree of pigmentation (i.e. reflectance or albedo).
+Sometimes the word "lightness" is used when talking about correlates with reflectance.
+The ability to perceive or accurately estimate surface reflectance depends on sufficient scene context.
+The colors of surfaces in the world look different when viewed through a small aperture.
+Knowlege of material attributes are useful for a broad range of functions: Material perception is important for action consequences (or affordances).
 For example: How should I grasp it?
 Can I eat it?
 Can I shape it?
 How should I walk or drive on it?
 Is she sick?
+Is it slippery?

-To use Koenderink's expression, a surface appearance is just the "crust" of underlying properties that an organism finds useful.
-Uniform smooth materials We'll focus on surface materials (rather than particle materials, like smoke or fire).
+To use Jan Koenderink's expression, surface appearance is just the "crust" of underlying properties that an organism finds useful.
+Learned associations are likely important, but we know relatively little about learning associations between material appearance and context such as shape.
+Or the role of reward.
+See context demos at end of lecture.
+Uniform smooth materials We'll now focus on solid uniform surface materials (rather than particle materials, like smoke or fire), and their optical properties.
 Surfaces with material properties or attributes:

-reflectance ("paint" or pigment or albedo)

-matte and shiny

-mirrors

-transparency

-multiplicative, additive

-■ Physics-based generative modeling: Bidirectional reflectance distribution functions
+reflectance ("paint" or pigment or albedo) matte and shiny mirrors transparency multiplicative, additive Physics-based generative modeling: Bidirectional reflectance distribution functions Earlier we learned about the lambertian shading equation, and early related models such as the "Phong model".
+But in general surface reflectances are more complicated.